OmidBadkoubeh/OmidBadkoubeh/README.md

 ![GitHub followers](https://img.shields.io/github/followers/OmidBadkoubeh?style=for-the-badge) ![GitHub User's stars](https://img.shields.io/github/stars/OmidBadkoubeh?style=for-the-badge)

-I'm a Frontend developer and have 2 years experience in react and react-native.
+I'm a Frontend developer with 2 years of experience in React and React Native.

-I worked on some apps and websites, thirsty to learn more and build amazing products.
+I have some experience in Data Science, Machine Learning and Python as well.

-Have some experience in data science and machine learning, and have some experience in python.
+I have worked on several apps and websites, thirsty for learning more and building fascinating products.

-I love to learn and work with flutter and have interests in Backend technologies.
+I'm eager to learn and work more with Flutter.
+And I'm also interested in Backend technologies.

 ---